State Children's Ombudsman Offices

 |

-The Ombudsman is established within the Office of the Governor, reports directly to the Governor and acts independently from the Department of Social and Health Services.
+The ombudsman is established within the office of the governor, reports directly to the governor and acts independently of the Department of Social and Health Services.

 |

-The Ombudsman shall be qualified by training or experience, or both, in family and children's services law and policy.
+The ombudsman is appointed by the governor, with confirmation by the senate, for a term of three years.
+The ombudsman shall be qualified by training or experience, or both, in family and children's services law and policy.

 |

-The Ombudsman educates the public; receives and investigates complaints; monitors child welfare procedures; reports annually; Has access to confidential information; maintains confidentiality; makes child fatality review recommendations.
+The ombudsman educates the public; receives and investigates complaints; monitors child welfare procedures; reports annually; has access to confidential information; maintains confidentiality; and makes child fatality review recommendations.

 |